ivywtl/ivywtl.github.io/_pages/about.md

 Education Background
 ======
-2017   Doctor of Philosophy, University of Hong Kong 2015   Visiting Research Student, Kings College London 2012   Master of Medical Science, University of Hong Kong 2011   Bachelor of Science (major in biochemistry, double minor in bioengineering and socical science), the Hong Kong University of Science and Technology
+2017   Doctor of Philosophy, University of Hong Kong <br>
+2015   Visiting Research Student, Kings College London <br>
+2012   Master of Medical Science, University of Hong Kong <br>
+2011   Bachelor of Science (major in biochemistry, double minor in bioengineering and socical science), the Hong Kong University of Science and Technology<br>

 Teaching Experience
 ======